searchspring/snap/packages/snap-preact-components/src/components/Organisms/Recommendation/readme.md

 import { Recommendation } from '@searchspring/snap-preact-components';
 ```

-Additional [Swiper Component Props](https://swiperjs.com/react#swiper-props) can be specified, but may need to be camelCased where appropriate.
+Additional <a target="_blank" rel="noopener noreferrer" href="https://swiperjs.com/react#swiper-props">Swiper Component Props</a> can be specified, but may need to be camelCased where appropriate.
-Additional [Swiper Modules](https://swiperjs.com/swiper-api#modules) can be provided via the `modules` prop; these may need additional props and or stylesheets.
+Additional <a target="_blank" rel="noopener noreferrer" href="https://swiperjs.com/swiper-api#modules">[Swiper Modules</a> can be provided via the `modules` prop; these may need additional props and or stylesheets.

 ### controller
 The required `controller` prop specifies a reference to the RecommendationController